-A mandatory orientation session is held every fall for incoming in-house students and may be held at other times for groups of incoming students to inform them about center facilities and MS/MA program requirements.
+A mandatory orientation session is held every fall for incoming in-house students and may be held at other times for groups of incoming students to inform them about center facilities and MS or MA program requirements.
 It is recommended that in-house students not starting in the fall meet with the Associate Dean of Academic Programs during their first term.
-Distance students are welcome but not obliged to attend place-based orientation sessions.